 - Damage to the spinal cord

-- Before seeking chiropractic treatment, talk to a doctor about all medications and supplements being taken as chiropractic manipulation could interact with medications.
+- Before seeking chiropractic treatment, talk to a doctor about all medications and supplements are taken as chiropractic manipulation could interact with medications.